neoforged/.github/primers/1.21.6/index.md

         - `cloudRange` - Returns the maximum distance clouds can render at.
         - `musicFrequency` - Returns how frequency the background music handled by the `MusicManager` should play.
         - `showNowPlayingToast` - Returns whether the 'Now Playing' toast is shown.
+        - `getFinalSoundSourceVolume` - Computes the volume for the given sound source, with non-master sources being scaled by the master source.
     - `NarratorStatus#shouldNarrateSystemOrChat` - Returns whether the current narration status is anything but `OFF`.
 - `net.minecraft.client.color.ColorLerper` - A utility class for lerping between color types based on some partial tick.
 - `net.minecraft.client.data.models.BlockModelGenerators#createDriedGhastBlock` - Creates the dired ghast block model definition.